AOShei-Teaching/ANDROID-Camera_Usage_Demo/README.md

 1. **Clone the repository** and open it in Android Studio.
 2. **Sync Gradle** to ensure dependencies are downloaded.
 3. **Run on a physical device** (Recommended).
-* *Note: While the Android Emulator supports camera features, performance is better on a real device.*

 4. **Grant Permissions:** When prompted, allow the app to take pictures and record video.
 5. **Test:**
   * Tap the **"Take Photo"** button.
   * Tap the **"Start Capture"** button to record video, and tap again to stop.
   * Observe the "Luminosity" text updating as you point the camera at light or dark areas.

 ---